 All elements of Sitka's history converge in one place at the Sitka History Museum.
 Packed with displays, photographs, and artifacts from Sitka's Tlingit, Russian, and American history, the museum is a worthwhile stop.
 Maps of Sitka's national registered landmarks can be found at the museum.

 Getting to Sitka

-Sitka is not on the road system and is therefore accessible only by air or boat.
+Sitka is not on the road system and is therefore accessible only by air or water.
 Alaska Airlines offers daily flights from Anchorage, Fairbanks, Juneau, Ketchikan, and Seattle.
-In the summer, many visitors arrive in Sitka on large and small cruise ships exploring the Inside Passage.
+In the summer, many visitors come to Sitka on large and small cruise ships exploring the Inside Passage.
 Sitka is also a year-round port of call for the state ferry on the Alaska Marine Highway System.

 Staying in Sitka

 Several national and locally-owned hotels and inns can be found in and close to downtown Sitka.
 There’s a variety of specialty lodging including bed & breakfasts, cabins, vacation rentals, and cottages for a more intimate experience.
 Sitka is also home to a wide selection of oceanfront lodges that offer fishing charters.

 Sitka was first inhabited by the Tlingit people and is recognized as the heart of Russian influence in Alaska.
 The Russians arrived by 1741 and in 1804 attacked a Tlingit fort.
 The region’s most famous battle eventually led to the creation of Sitka National Historical Park.
 Originally established as New Archangel, Sitka became the capital of Russian America in 1808.
 When Russia sold Alaska to the United States on October 18, 1867, the transfer ceremony took place on Sitka’s Castle Hill.